ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.1.md

 A simpler solution would be to structure our information in a way that's useful to a computer.

 ## Tables
-If we put the information it in a table, we can simply let the computer read the `birthDate` field for Tim.
+If we put the information in a table, we can simply let the computer read the `birthDate` field for Tim.

 | name    | birthPlace | birthDate
 |---------|------------|-----------
 | Tim     | London     | 06-08-1955

 Great!
-By structuring data, computers can be programmed to do useful things with it.
+By structuring data, computers can be programmed to do more useful things with it.

 But now someone else wants to use this data and has a couple of questions.